knappg/spotify-import/README.md

 # spotify-import

+_Warning!
+This program is a work in progress and is still working through some bugs.
+I'll remove this when it's fully functioning.
+View the issues section for more details._

 ### 1. Get your Rdio data

 Alex Hanson created a solid tool for exporting Rdio data.
 Find it [here](https://github.com/alexhanson/rdio-export).
 One of the outputs of this tool is an `albums.ndjson` file.
 Store this in a memorable location on your computer – this program will require it.